sage-code/maj/preposition.md

 ## Preposition

-A word governing, and usually preceding, a noun or pronoun and expressing a relation to another word or element in the clause, as in “the man on the platform,” “she arrived after dinner,” “what did you do it for ?”.
+A word governing, and usually preceding, a noun or pronoun and expressing a relation to another word or element in the clause, as in:

+* the man on the platform;
+* she arrived after dinner;
+* what did you do it for ?

+**notes**

 * Prepositions are usually single syllable words.
 * Prepositiobs are invariant and have the same meaning.

-**Rationale**
+## Rationale

 Prepositions are very often used in Maj.
-Therefore they are the most important elements of the language.
-So we use Syllables of only 2-3 characters to create the prepositions.
+Therefore they are important elements of the language.
+We use only 2-3 characters to create the prepositions.
 These are the shortest words in Maj.

 **Category of prepositions**

-English preposition can be considered in this categories: { time, place, direction, movement, agent, instrument }
+English preposition can be considered in this categories:

+* time, place
+* direction, movement
+* agent, instrument

 ## Time & Place